 Infinite Campus is the Online Gradebook utilized in the Logan Elm School District.
+Parents must update their information each year on Infinite Campus.
 Parents can access assignments, grades and communicate with teachers through Infinite Campus.
-Students and parents can sign up for access through the school website.
+Students and parents sign up for access through the school website.